eclipse/epsilon-website/n/mkdocs/docs/doc/articles/csv-emc/index.md

 ## The CSV Model Configuration Dialog

-To add a CSV document to your Epsilon launch configuration you first need to click on \"Show all model types\" in order to display the CSV Model type.
-From there you can select \"CSV Model\" from the list of available model types.
+To add a CSV document to your Epsilon launch configuration you first need to click on "Show all model types" in order to display the CSV Model type.
+From there you can select "CSV Model" from the list of available model types.

 ![](select.png)